Windz-GameDev/CAP6610_ML_Credit_Card_Application_Acceptance_Predictor/README.md

 # Credit Card Application Acceptance Predictor for CAP 6610 – Machine Learning (Spring 2024)

 ## Brief Program Description
+In short, this program trains various decision tree models using three importance methods and credit card application training data.
+It then uses these models to predict the acceptance or rejection of credit card applications on test datasets.
+The importance methods supported are Information Gain, Gain Ratio, and Gini Index.

+The dataset used can be found at – https://archive.ics.uci.edu/ml/datasets/Credit+Approval

-This program performs the following tasks:
+## This program performs the following tasks:
 - Loads data from two files in a data folder in the project directory:
   - `test.data`
   - `training.data`